 But I hope we also remember the real importance of machine identities to the security strategies of every organization.
 What may have seemed a relatively minor event—an expired certificate—turned into a key contributor that prolonged a major breach, and in all likelihood, allowed it to become one of the biggest breaches of all time.

-How well do you protect your machine identities?
+How well do you manage your machine identities?